ssmirr/appdev-chapters/adding-routes.md

 You can fully _specify_ a web application by listing out the URLs that users can visit, and what happens when each URL is visited.
 For example, let's say we wanted to build an interactive game of Rock, Paper, Scissors.
 The complete specifications (or **specs**, for short) for this app might look like this:

- - `http://[OUR APP DOMAIN]/rock` — Should display "You played rock.", a random move by the computer, and the outcome
+ - `http://[OUR APP DOMAIN]/rock` — Should display "You played rock.", a random move by the computer, and the outcome.
- - `http://[OUR APP DOMAIN]/paper` — Should display "You played paper.", a random move by the computer, and the outcome
+ - `http://[OUR APP DOMAIN]/paper` — Should display "You played paper.", a random move by the computer, and the outcome.
- - `http://[OUR APP DOMAIN]/scissors` — Should display "You played scissors.", a random move by the computer, and the outcome
+ - `http://[OUR APP DOMAIN]/scissors` — Should display "You played scissors.", a random move by the computer, and the outcome .
  - `http://[OUR APP DOMAIN]/` — A welcome page that displays
-    - "Happy Monday!" (or whatever day it is)
+    - "Happy Monday!" (or whatever day it is).
     - The rules of the game.
     - For example,